 With this powerful tool came complications.
-For example, if both the main program and a subprogram use the variable named x, what is the connection between them?
-The answer is that, in general, there is no connection between x in the main program and x in a subprogram.
-Subprograms are separately compilable; an x in a different subprogram is not even known at compile time, so the simplest thing to do is have no connection between variables with the same name in different program units.
+For example, if both the main program and a subprogram use the variable named X, what is the connection between them?
+The answer is that, in general, there is no connection between X in the main program and X in a subprogram.
+Subprograms are separately compilable; an X in a different subprogram is not even known at compile time, so the simplest thing to do is have no connection between variables with the same name in different program units.
 Thus, if two different programmers work on different program units, neither one needs to worry about names picked by the other.
-This idea is described by saying that the two x have different x
+This idea is described by saying that the two Xs have different scope.